leBluem/Add-Empty-Parent/README.md

 ## Blender Addon to Add empty(ies) as Parent
  - download: https://github.com/leBluem/Add-Empty-Parent/releases/tag/Add-Empty-Parent

-The script creates an empty object and sets it as a parent for the selected objects.
+The script creates an empty (those things withaxis and no mesh-data) and sets it as a parent for the selected objects.
 After installing you can trigger it with pressing <kbd>P</kbd>, you can change this shortcut in the user preferences later.

 ***How to install :***
  - goto Blender -> Edit -> preferences -> addons